 Even after Phillips has apparently realized the jig is up, and gathers her things to leave, McCrummen doesn’t jump on the table and screech, “Whose news is fake now, you pathetic bumbling liar?”

-Instead, she carefully reminds Phillips that their conversation is on the record, states that she does intend to do a story that will probably include Phillips’s name, and she gently that she will do a story about their encounter, and gently repeats that this is Phillips’s chance to explain herself.
+Instead, she carefully reminds Phillips that their conversation is on the record, states that she does intend to do a story about their encounter, and gently repeats that this is Phillips’s chance to explain herself.

 “You’re welcome to do so, you have my number, I’m interested in hearing about it,” she says.